MolecularCartography/Optimus/README.md

 ###2.
 Setting the deviation of retention time

-On the quantitation step, special algorithm is working on matching features detected in different samples between each other.
+On the quantification step, special algorithm is working on matching features detected in different samples between each other.
 If features match, they're reported as the same compound detected in different samples.
 Matching includes (but not limited to) checking mz and RT values.
-If you know that there's a significant retention time shift in your samples, you can set a threshold for RT shift at the quantitation step of the workflow.
+If you know that there's a significant retention time shift in your samples, you can set a threshold for RT shift at the quantification step of the workflow.
 Default value of this parameter is 30 seconds that is usually sufficient.
 However, it can be changed at any time before the `Align and quantify features` node is running.
 To do this, open the configuration dialog of the node and set a needed value for `RT deviation`.

 ###3.
 Exclusion of features detected in blank samples